PRUGNI – Italian Plums

 I thought they were real!
 Wonderful painting.

-5. Carmen Flak says:
+4. Carmen Flak

 Just beautiful!
 Great color and texture!